ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 * Moved to measuring a result by a number of successes and comparing them, simplifying masteries.
 * Split hero points into story points (bumps) and experience points (character improvement).
 Flaws generate experience points as do failures.
 * Removed the Degree of Victory.
-Now just calculate degrees.
+Now just calculate outcome degrees from success counts.
+* Changed degree of success and failure, to degree of victory and defeat, as success and failure are for individual rolls, victory and defeat once compared.
-* Added degrees to codify the +5, +10, +15, ... progression used throughout.
+* Made degrees codify the +5, +10, +15, ... progression used throughout, for example degrees of resistance.
-* For Degree of Victory, clarified that contest results are only reciprocal between PCs.
+* For outcomes clarified that contest results are only reciprocal between PCs.
 When the contest is against a resistance set by the GM, the results indicate whether the PC gains the prize, and the GM narrates the result for the resistance based on this.
-* Rephrased the Degree of Victory outcomes to emphasize: Yes, No, And..., But..., This change is designed to dissuade GMs from misunderstanding that the prize is obtained on a marginal victory, one of the most common result types, and instead encourage GMs to allow PCs to fail forward on such a result by introducing downstream complications.
+* Changed outcomes to emphasize degrees.
+This change is designed to dissuade GMs from misunderstanding that the prize is obtained on a marginal victory, one of the most common result types, and instead encourage GMs to allow PCs to fail forward on a zero degree victory by introducing downstream complications or consequences.
-* Provided clarity that consequences of defeat and benefit of victory are optional and the GM should focus on using the prize to narrate the outcome of a contest, only applying mechanical benefits if they make sense.
+* Provided clarity that consequences of defeat and benefit of victory are optional and the GM should focus on using the prize to narrate the outcome of a contest, only applying mechanical benefits or penalties if they make sense.
-* For use with Degrees of Victory, added States of Fortune to mirror States of Adversity.
-Overall mirrored benefits and consequences more closely
 * Specific Ability Bonuses are dropped.
 They were hard for the GM to adjudicate and the same intent is better served by using a stretch on a broad ability when contesting against a PC with a more specific ability.
-* A winning group in a Group Contest does not suffer a Consequence of Defeat as a result of a low RP difference victory any more, the GM should narrate consequences from the level of victory, if appropriate.
-* Dropped the negative consequences for the winner in a bidding sequence during the Rising Action.
-If the winner is a PC the different results suggest additional consequences.
-So this rule is an over-complication.
 * Made it clear that only a PC should use a parting shot, not the resistance.
-* Sequences include both extended contest and scored sequences.
-Between version 1 and version 2 extended contests switched to scored sequences, this approach restores both variants, but requires changing the generic name to a sequence.
+* Sequences replace all 'long' contest types.
+Between version 1 and version 2 extended contests switched to scored contests, this approach restores both variants, but changes the name to a sequence generically, factoring out commonality, and to scored and bidding respectively.
+Goal is to show contest as the atomic unit within a sequence.
-* Dropped edges and handicaps from extended contests - we use a resistance not stats, so makes no sense to have edges and handicaps
+* Dropped edges and handicaps - we use a resistance not stats, so makes no sense to have edges and handicaps
-* Added alternate mechanisms for determining if resistance advances and when
-* Added story-based resistance mechanics
-* Added story-based improvements
 * Added Mythic Russia's Plot Edits
-* Added Mythic Russia's Pyrrhic Victories for Extended Contests but as Climatic Contests
-* Changed degree of success and failure, to degree of victory and defeat, as success and failure are for individual rolls, victory and defeat once compared.
-* Simplified how multiple opponents are handled
+* Simplified how multiple opponents are handled.
-* Clarified contest outcomes for sequences, and how to determine the overall winner in a sequence
+* Clarified contest outcomes for sequences, and how to determine the overall winner in a sequence.
 * Do not allow transfers in a bidding sequence where the abilities differ by 6 or more.
 Consistent with benefits of victory and prevents 'loading up on mooks' as a strategy.